 Below you can find some background about the competitions.

-We’ll be running a Water Breakthrough Challenge competition for water company-led entries in Autumn 2023 and 2024
+We’ll be running a Water Breakthrough Challenge competition for water company-led entries in Autumn 2024

 Our ‘Innovation Fund consultation decision document – Approach for 2022-25’ , sets out the headline decisions on the approach we will take for the innovation fund for 2022-25 in July 2022.
 We set more detail in ‘Innovation fund – approach for 2022-25 companion decision document‘ in October 2022.